Gangotri Glades Stadium: History and development

 The University of Mysore needed a quality cricket ground in Mysore.
 Nadig Constructions took up the Earth Moving and Ground Creation Activities and completed in 1993.
 This Ground was Inaugurated on 20 July 1993 by Karnataka Sports Council Chairman Prakash Padukone, BCCI Secretary C Nagaraj, KSCA Vice President Kasturi rangan, KSCA Mysore Zonal Committee Member Satyanarayana S Nadig, Minister for Higher education S M Yahya, University of Mysore Vice Chancelleor Dr. M Madaiah, University of Mysore Registrar Evaluation A K Monnappa, Former Test Cricketer Syed Kirmani, Varsity Senate Member Venkatesh, University of Mysore registrar Pattanayak, Karnataka State Cricket team Captain Karthik Jeswanth and Ideal Jawa Cricketer V Prabhakar.

 Ground was later upgraded to stadium in 1996/1997, just in time for the 1997 Women's Cricket World Cup and hosted a game between Denmark women and Pakistan women and later Karnataka State Cricket Association made a 20-year deal to maintain and develop this ground.This wicket is most suitable for batsmen but also provides assistance to bowlers with its pace and bounce.
 Many games, which are held here are high scoring games but records show that Fast Bowlers have excelled here.

 First there is some swing and pace on the track and bowlers have an advantage, but as the game progresses it suits the batsmen.

 Matches held

-The most notable match held her was finals of 2009–10 Ranji Trophy Final between Mumbai and Karnataka in which Mumbai won by 6 runs in a close game.
+The most notable match held here was the 2009–10 Ranji Trophy Final between Mumbai and Karnataka in which Mumbai won by 6 runs in a close game.
 It has also hosted an International Women's Cricket Match between Denmark and Pakistan in 1997.
 It also hosts various tournaments such as Karnataka Premier League, Ranji Trophy, Duleep Trophy, Vinoo Mankad Trophy, Cooch Behar Trophy and CK Nayudu Trophy.
 It is one of the most important stadiums in Karnataka so various tournaments are held here and people throng to watch these matches.
 This ground is yet to host a men's International match but has hosted many games for India A against various other "A" team opponents.
-The Knockout stages of Vinoo Mankad Trophy was Also Held here.
+The Knockout stages of Vinoo Mankad Trophy was also held here.